MayFly-AI/manual/demos/yolov7/index.md

 **Assumptions:** Complete the guide to stream wirelessly to your desktop or laptop: [Setup guide](/sensorleap_manual/setup)

 Launch or make sure sensorleap wireless stream is running.
-See guide: [Setup guide](/sensorleap_manual/setup)
+See guide: [Setup guide](/sensorleap_manual/setup).
+We set the resolution to 720p (1280x720).
+Other resolutions also works for this demo.

 Clone yolov7 code from official repo: